 You can use either fresh or frozen zucchini in your smoothies.
 For extra nutrition and fibre, leave the peel on whether you’re using fresh or frozen.
 Freezing zucchini for smoothies is also great way to use up zucchini that would go bad otherwise.
 To freeze it, simply chop it into pieces, place in a freezer-safe container or ziplock bag and toss in the freezer.

 With it’s mild and neutral flavour, zucchini can be blended with almost anything.
-Try it in the chocolate zucchini smoothie recipe below, blended with frozen banana and strawberries, in a mango zucchini smoothie or green zucchini cauliflower smoothie.
+Try it in the chocolate zucchini smoothie recipe below, blended with frozen banana and strawberries, in a blueberry coconut smoothie bowl or try this chocolate avocado zucchini smoothie bowl.

 2. Butternut, Pumpkin, Acorn or Kabocha Squash